bluerobotics/ardusub-gitbook/quick-start/first-dive.md

 4. Select what you would like the button to do from the dropdown to the right of the button number.

 ### Dive Modes
-In Manual Mode the BlueROV2 will only output motor controls based on the pilot input from the joysticks.
+* In **Manual Mode** the vehicle will only output motor controls based on the pilot input from the joysticks.
 There is no feedback stabilization, heading holding, or depth holding.
-In Stabilize Mode the BlueROV2 will stabilize roll to level and it will maintain heading when not commanded to turn.
+* In **Stabilize Mode** the vehicle will stabilize roll to level and it will maintain heading when not commanded to turn.
 The vertical control is left entirely to the pilot.
-In Depth Hold Mode the BlueROV2 will hold depth unless you command it to dive/ascend.
+* In **Depth Hold Mode** the vehicle will hold depth unless you command it to dive/ascend.
 It will also stabilize roll to level and maintain heading when not commanded to turn.
-Pre-Dive Chec

 # Pre-Dive Checklist
-Put the ROV on the ground and make sure that people are clear of the thrusters.
+* Put the vehicle on the ground and make sure that people are clear of the thrusters.
-Check to make sure the camera tilt function and lights work.
-If they do not, please see the [Troubleshooting](#troubleshooting) section.
+* Check to make sure the camera tilt function and lights work.
+If they do not, please see the [Troubleshooting](/reference/troubleshooting.md) section.
-Put the ROV in Manual Mode.
+* Put the vehicle in **Manual Mode**.
-Arm the ROV.
+* Arm the ROV.
-Press the forward/reverse stick forward to check that the vectored thrusters are spinning freely.
+* Press the forward/reverse stick forward to check that the vectored thrusters are spinning freely.
-Press the ascend/descend stick forward to check that the vertical thrusters are spinning freely.
+* Press the ascend/descend stick forward to check that the vertical thrusters are spinning freely.
-Disarm the ROV.
+* **Disarm the ROV.**
-Launch.
+* Launch.

 # All Launches
-Do not launch the ROV near swimmers or divers.
+* Do not launch the vehicle near swimmers or divers.
-Do not release the ROV prior to it touching the water.
+* Do not release the vehicle prior to it touching the water.
 If necessary, use the tether to lower it down.
-When lowereing the ROV, keep the dome away from any hard or sharp objects.
+When lowereing the vehicle, keep the dome away from any hard or sharp objects.
-Do not launch in water that is too shallow to freely drive the ROV.
+* Do not launch in water that is too shallow to freely drive the vehicle.
-Keep the ROV away from boats that do not know that the ROV is in the water.
+* Keep the vehicle away from boats that do not know that the vehicle is in the water.
-Do not arm until the ROV is in the water and the launcher is clear of the ROV.
+* **Do not arm** until the vehicle is in the water and the launcher is clear of the vehicle.

 ## Boat Launch
-Keep the ROV and tether clear of the boat’s propellers or jets.
+Keep the vehicle and tether clear of the boat’s propellers or jets.
 Make sure that the captain of the boat knows that the ROV is about to be launched.

 ## Shore Launch
-Do not launch the ROV in heavy surf.
+Do not launch the vehicle in heavy surf.
-You may need to walk the ROV into the water to get to a point where the water is deep enough to drive the ROV.
+The vehicle may need to be walked into the water to get to a point where the water is deep enough to drive the ROV.

 # Operation

 ## Tether Management
 When diving the BlueROV2 the tether will require some active management.
 Here are some guidelines for good tether management: